magda-io/ci-utils/README.md

 Update the version of all helm charts in a folder to a new version number.

-You can set `versionUpdateExclude` field of package.json to specify a list charts that should be excluded from changing version.

 Usage:

 Add the following `scripts` entries to your package.json: